ps-developers-sandbox/anchor-me/_slides/02-jnus.md

 ---
 layout: slide
-title: "Welcome to Jasper Nygaard's slide deck!"
+title: "Welcome to jnus's slide deck!"
 ---

 Automate all the things!